1. It’s deadly air pollution.

 4. Singapore is addicted to palm oil.

-Singaporean FIs loan money to plantation companies without considerations for environmental and social impact
+Singaporean financial institutions loan money to plantation companies without considerations for environmental and social impact.

 All three Singaporean banks, OCBC, DBS and UOB, are major financiers of the regional palm oil industry and other industries producing high-risk forest commodities.
 A study showed that 15 banks, including all 3 Singaporean banks, provided 72% of direct loans to 16 major palm oil companies from 2006 to 2015 (Climate Reaction Research, 2017).